umayrh/umayrh.github.io/_posts/2021-01-17-the-art-of-naming.md

     or Diana monkey.
   * A noun in the genitive case: _Myotis daubentonii_, Daubenton's bat, and _Diplolepis rosae_, the
     rose bedeguar gall."
-* Books on naming:
+* Books on name composition:
   * F. C. Werner.
 Wortelemente lateinisch-griechischer Fachausdrücke in den biologischen Wissenschaften.
 1968.
   * F. C. Werner.
 Die Benennung der Organismen und Organe nach Größe, Form, Farbe und anderen Merkmalen.
 1970.
   * R. W. Brown.
 Composition of Scientific Words.
 1927.
+  * International Commission on Zoological Nomenclature.
+[The Code](https://www.iczn.org/the-code/the-international-code-of-zoological-nomenclature/the-code-online/).
 * Principle of priority: "A taxon's oldest name is always the valid one."
   * Synonymy: different name gives to the same taxon
     * Subjective synonymy: different descriptions exist for the same taxon because of different opinions
     * Objective synonymy: "two different descriptions exist for the same source material."
-  * Homonymy: same name for different species."
+  * Homonymy: same name for different species
-    * Primary homonymy: "a name that was originally described in a genus tha already contained the given species name."
+    * Primary homonymy: "a name that was originally described in a genus that already contained the given species name."
     * Secondary homonymy: "the species in question is later moved into a different genus that it was originally ascribed."
   * Example:
     * _Crabro sabulosus_, (J. C. Fabricius, 1787) was suggested be moved to genus _Spex_ but _Sphex sabulosus_ was taken.